romdotdog/jake-spec/README.md

 - Must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) (have no side effects).
 - *Should* be [O(1)](https://en.wikipedia.org/wiki/Constant_time).

-Getters do not need parentheses and serve as a generalization of fields.
+Getters do not need parentheses and serve as more versatile fields.

 ```ts
 function double(x: u32): u32 {